PTSD has a wide range of treatments

 “It was so terrifying, so jarring, so discombobulating in every single way that you could imagine,” Bieber told Vogue.

-PTSD is often associated with veterans, but it can affect anyone, says Ari Lakritz, PsyD, a clinical psychologist at OSF HealthCare in Alton, Illinois.
+PTSD is often associated with veterans, but it can affect anyone, says Ari Lakritz, PsyD, a clinical psychologist at OSF HealthCare.
 It describes the development of symptoms following a traumatic event, either through firsthand or secondhand exposure.
 Secondhand exposure is usually not as simple as, for example, watching news coverage of a violent crime.
 A more appropriate example, Dr. Lakritz says, is a police officer who routinely investigates those crimes.

 Dr. Lakritz describes what may trigger the beginning of a PTSD diagnosis: “Memories of the event.
 Dreams or flashbacks.
 Avoidance of stimuli associated with the trauma.”

 Those symptoms then change the person’s moods and level of arousal, Dr. Lakritz says.
 They may feel guilty or unworthy.
 They are easily startled, irritable and have trouble concentrating.
 For example, a sexual assault survivor smelling their attacker’s cologne or deodorant may make the person feel anxious or withdrawn.

 “This particular set of symptoms can often very much look like depression,” Dr. Lakritz says.

 PTSD symptoms can arise right after the traumatic event, or they can appear months later.

 Treatment will vary widely depending on the person’s needs, Dr. Lakritz says.
 Two evidenced-based methods he sees a lot are cognitive processing therapy and prolonged exposure therapy.

 Cognitive processing therapy has people challenge or modify their beliefs about the trauma.